MakersAsylumIndia/Water-Wise/README.md

 ## 🤝 Need Help?

 If you're confused at any step:
-- Ask your mentor or coordinator
+- Ask us on our GitHub users.
-- Or drop a message in our Discord/WhatsApp support group

-Let’s build something awesome! 🚀

 ## License